Mataranka Tindall Limestone Aquifer Water Allocation Plan

 The area was the subject of a land and water suitability assessment which identified land suitable for irrigated agriculture with water sourced from the Tindall Limestone Aquifer.

 Extending the plan boundary will ensure that water allocation planning in the region reflects both current and future development, whilst protecting the other beneficial uses of water in the region.

 The plan area is within the Daly Roper Beetaloo Water Control District.
-Get the map from the Northern Territory Government website.

 View the Mataranka water allocation plan area.

 For more information refer to the Mataranka Water Advisory Committee.

 Read the annual announced allocation (AAA) decisions for the draft water allocation plan area: